 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, blood vessel problems, heart disease, heart rhythm problems, high blood pressure, low potassium, an overactive thyroid, narrow-angle glaucoma, an enlarged prostate, problems with urination, or seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, blood vessel problems, glaucoma, heart disease, heart rhythm problems, high blood pressure, an overactive thyroid, prostate problems, trouble urinating, or a history of seizures.

 - If any of your COPD medicines do not seem to be working as well as usual, call your doctor right away.
 Take all of your COPD medicines as instructed.
 Do not use more medicine or change your dose without asking your doctor.

 - This medicine may cause dizziness, drowsiness, or trouble seeing.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blurred vision, eye pain, seeing halos around objects

 - Chest pain, fast, pounding, or uneven heartbeat